 Flights (economy class) with Air France: return London to Paris (Airbus A321) and Paris to Yerevan (Airbus A320); accommodation as described below; travel by private air-conditioned coach throughout; breakfasts, all lunches and all dinners with wine, water and coffee; all admission to museums, churches and sites; all tips for restaurant staff, drivers and guides; all state and airport taxes; the services of the lecturer and a local guide.

-British nationals no longer require a visa.
-Other nationalities need to obtain a visa either on arrival at the airport (c. £5).
+British, EU, US, Australian and New Zealand nationals no longer require a visa.
 Passports must be valid for at least six months after the tour ends.

 You will be on your feet for long periods.
 Many of the sites are reached by steep, uneven steps often without handrails.
 There are 220 steps to a monastery.
 The tour would not be suitable for anyone who has difficulties with everyday walking and stairclimbing.
-There are four coach journeys of over two hours (average distance by coach per day: 72 miles).
+There are 4 coach journeys of over 2 hours (average distance by coach per day: 72 miles).

 Between 10 and 22 participants.